made-ml-in-prod-2022/sudotouchwoman/online_inference/docs/README.md

 The next step is to wrap the server into a `Dockerfile` and run with `docker-compose`

 One may find corresponding files in the server root directory.
 App is run in the container using `gunicorn` server.
 At current design, all the data (model artifact, statistics, input schema) are collected during `image` build as the application expects local filenames for data sources.
-It would be a nice idea to separate the data collection during startup from the local filesystem.
+It would be a nice idea to separate the data collection during startup from the local filesystem).

 In order to build the image locally and run it, use: